renukaKandii/promptLY/ReadME.md

 1. Select the email you received (entire email for best results!)
 2. Right-click → promptLY
 3. Click "Reply to Email"
-4. Click Run → Copy → Send!
+4. Click Run → Auto-scroll shows result → Copy → Send!

 **Learning from Articles:**
 1. Select a complex paragraph